The Easiest Pizza You'll Ever Make

 Prevent your screen from going dark as you follow along.

-4. Place the dough in a lightly greased bowl or other container, cover it, and let it rise for 1 to 2 hours, whatever fits your schedule.
+3. Place the dough in a lightly greased bowl or other container, cover, and let it rise for 1 to 2 hours, whatever fits your schedule.

-5. Gently deflate the dough, and divide it into four pieces, for medium-crust pizza; or three pieces, for thicker crusts.
-Use a rolling pin to roll each piece, on a lightly greased surface, into a circle to fit a 12" pizza pan.
-Let the dough rest several times to relax it and make it more cooperative.
-If you prefer a more artisan look to your crust, with scattered random air pockets throughout, hand-stretch the dough to size.
-Again, letting it rest periodically makes the job easier.
+4. Transfer the dough to a lightly greased surface and gently deflate the dough.
+To make pizzas with a medium-thick crust, divide it into four pieces; or three pieces, for thicker crusts.
+Use a rolling pin to roll each piece into a 12" round.
+(Let the dough rest several times to relax it and make it more cooperative.)
+Alternatively, hand-stretch the dough to size if you prefer a more artisan look to your crust, with random air pockets scattered throughout.

-6. Place the rounds on pizza pans; on baking sheets; or, if you have a pizza stone in your oven, on parchment.
+5. Once shaped, transfer each round to a pizza pan; baking sheet; or, if you have a pizza stone in your oven, a piece of parchment.

-7. Preheat your oven to 450°F. While it's heating, get out your toppings, which you've prepared ahead.
-Some possibilities include sliced pepperoni; sautéed mushrooms, onions, or peppers; cooked meats; olives; anchovies; and grated or shredded cheese.
+6. Preheat the oven to 450°F. While it's heating, prepare your toppings: Some possibilities include slicing pepperoni; sautéing mushrooms, onions, or peppers; cooking meats; or grating cheese.

-8. Brush each crust with a bit of olive oil; spread pizza or spaghetti sauce lightly over the surface, and let your guests add their favorite toppings.
+7. When ready to bake, brush each crust with a bit of olive oil; spread sauce lightly over the surface, and add toppings as desired.
 Sprinkle the top with grated cheese.

 Tips from our Bakers